human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

        igv.sh
        ```
 2. Load the CHM13-T2T genome (instead of the default hg19): Genome > Load Genome from File... > `chm13.fa`
-3. Load the GFF file: File > Load from File... > `asm.annotations.sorted.gff`
+3. Load the GFF file: File > Load from File... > `asm.hap1.annotations.sorted.gff`
 4. Explore

 **What do you observe?
 Do you have any questions?**